junxit/us-congress-bills-112/bill.md

   >     - **(A)**
   >       - **(i)** maintaining financial assurances during the post-injection closure and monitoring phase until a certificate of closure is issued by the Secretary; and
   >       - **(ii)** promptly undertaking remediation activities for any leak from the geological storage unit that would endanger public health or safety or natural resources; and
-  >     - **(B)** complying with subsection (f);
+  >     - **(B)** complying with the requirements of subsection (f);
   >   - **(6)** comply with applicable long-term care requirements;
   >   - **(7)** maintain financial protection in a form and in an amount acceptable to—
   >     - **(A)** the Secretary;
   >     - **(B)** the Secretary with jurisdiction over the land; and
   >     - **(C)** the Administrator of the Environmental Protection Agency; and
   >   - **(8)** provide the assurances described in section 963(c)(4)(B).
-  > - **(f)** *Post injection closure and monitoring elements* In assessing whether a project complies with site closure requirements under subsection (e)(5), the Secretary, in consultation with the Administrator of the Environmental Protection Agency, shall determine whether the recipient of financial assistance has demonstrated continuous compliance with each of the following over a period of not less than 10 consecutive years after the plume of carbon dioxide has stabilized within the geologic formation that comprises the geologic storage unit following the cessation of injection activities:
+  > - **(f)** *Post injection closure and monitoring elements* In assessing whether a project complies with site closure requirements under subsection (e)(5), the Secretary, in consultation with the Administrator of the Environmental Protection Agency, shall determine whether the recipient of financial assistance has demonstrated continuous compliance with each of the following requirements over a period of not less than 10 consecutive years after the plume of carbon dioxide has stabilized within the geologic formation that comprises the geologic storage unit following the cessation of injection activities:
   >   - **(1)** The estimated location and extent of the project footprint (including the detectable plume of carbon dioxide and the area of elevated pressure resulting from the project) has not substantially changed and is contained within the geologic storage unit.
   >   - **(2)** The injection zone formation pressure has ceased to increase following cessation of carbon dioxide injection into the geologic storage unit.
   >   - **(3)** There is no leakage of either carbon dioxide or displaced formation fluid from the geologic storage unit that is endangering public health and safety, including underground sources of drinking water and natural resources.